NVIDIA/NeMo/docs/source/multimodal/text2img/imagen.rst

         :alt: imagen model
         :scale: 50%

-Imagen models can be instantiated using the :class:`~nemo.collections.multimodal.models.imagen.imagen.MegatronImagen` class.
+Imagen models can be instantiated using the :class:`~nemo.collections.multimodal.models.text_to_image.imagen.imagen.MegatronImagen` class.

 Text Encoder
 ^^^^^^^^^^^^^^^